-- Ensure that the child does not come into contact with anyone with herpes simplex. - If there is a case of chickenpox anywhere in the school, forewarn the parents at the first opportunity. - Ask the parents to alert you if they suspect the child's eczema has become infected as, if it has, the child will be itchier and more uncomfortable than usual and you may need to amend your lesson plan accordingly. - If an infection is diagnosed, ask the parents to update you on the new treatment regime and any implications for care during school hours, especially the administration of antibiotics during the school day.
+- Ensure that the child does not come into contact with anyone (another child or member of staff) with a cold sore (herpes simplex). - If there is a case of chickenpox anywhere in the school, forewarn the parents at the first opportunity. - Ask the parents/carers to alert you if they suspect the child's eczema has become infected as, if it has, the child will be itchier and more uncomfortable than usual and you may need to amend your lesson plan accordingly. - If an infection is diagnosed, ask the parents/carers to update you on the new treatment regime and any implications for care during school hours, especially the administration of antibiotics during the school day.

-- A child might already use a pump dispenser at school for their emollient to prevent it from becoming contaminated this is especially important if the skin is infected. - If the infection is particularly bad and the child is generally feeling unwell so needs to stay home, provide parents with activities that they can do with their child to prevent them falling too far behind with schoolwork. - Ask the parents to confirm when the infection has completely cleared and if the child's treatment regime during school hours has changed (e.g. a child might not simply revert to their pre-infection treatment regime, as their GP may decide that changes need to be made to help prevent another infection).
+- A child should already be using a pump dispenser or decanting their emollient from a tub, with a clean spoon or spatula (see page 9), to prevent it from becoming contaminated this is especially important if the skin is infected. - If the infection is particularly bad and the child is generally feeling unwell so needs to stay home, provide parents/carers with activities that they can do with their child to prevent them falling too far behind with schoolwork. - Ask the parents/carers to confirm when the infection has completely cleared and if the child's treatment regime during school hours has changed (e.g. a child might not simply revert to their pre-infection treatment regime, as their GP may decide that changes need to be made to help prevent another infection).